SofiaMNC/EDA_health_app/README.md

 For a complete presentation and commentary of the results of this analysis, please see the PowerPoint presentation.

-NOTE: The presentation is in French.
+> NB: The presentation is in French.